 - Flexibility: If you have an eye to the future expansion of your home, a ductless mini split solves the conditioning problem ahead of time.
 Some condensers can support up to four separate air handlers.
 Unless you have a lot of hallways in an interior space, you can place the air handler wherever you want, on the floor, wall or ceiling.
 Each air handler also has its own temperature settings, increasing comfort and lowering utility bills.

-If you’d like to learn more about ductless mini splits, contact Sherlock Heating & Air Conditioning.
+If you’d like to learn more about ductless mini splits, contact Sherlock Plumbing, Heating & Air.
 We provide HVAC services for northern San Diego County and southern Riverside County.